 Does anyone need a projector?
 Of course not, but think of all of the cool stuff you can do with one.

-So, you’re still searching for something unique?
-Say no more.
-Bond Touch bracelets target couples separated by long distances.
+This is a unique gift idea that targets couples separated by long distances.
 When one person touches their bracelet, the other person will feel it no matter where they are in the world.
+There are some limitations, but it’s still an incredible concept.
 You can color-code your touches to convey different emotions, and it’s a delightful way to let that special someone know that they’re on your mind.
-There are some limitations, but it’s still an incredible concept.

-You’ll need Bluetooth and Wi-Fi/data connectivity because you can only send or receive touches via the mobile companion app.
-Bond Touch bracelets cost $98.00, so you’d better make sure you care about that special someone before buying them.
+You need Bluetooth and a Wi-Fi/data connection to send or receive touches.
+You also have to install the app on your phone for the process to work.
+Bond Touch bracelets cost $98.00, so you’d better make sure you care about that special someone before buying.
 Each order includes two bracelets and chargers.

 My last travel adapter lasted me for three years, and I can confirm that they’re a necessity for anyone who travels.
 I love practical gifts, and it doesn’t get more practical than a travel adapter.